 The conception of New Labour was heavily influenced by the Clinton White House with his New Democrats message providing something of a template.
 Likewise today, as Labour continues a process of renewal the Obama movement and campaign should provide a source of ideas.

 The most instinctively left wing President since JFK has realigned the centre ground of American politics; Ed Miliband and the left in Britain should learn a lot from Barack Obama.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.